libretro/libretro-cap32/README.md

 - Old3DS need some optimizations (~18fps).

 - [Minor CPC Bugs and FDC needs more work](https://github.com/libretro/libretro-cap32/issues/110) to accurately emulate complex protections.

+- Gunstick emulation is not working with green phosphor or lowres modes.